 When you get tired of work or studies, listening to music comes in handy.
-Have you ever thought about how do your headphones/earphones work?
+Have you ever thought about how your headphones/earphones work?
 Well, it’s again because of Physics.
 The concept of magnetism and sound waves are involved in the science of your headphones/earphones.
 When you plug your headphones/earphones into an electrical source, the magnet in your headphones/earphones creates an electromagnetic field, which ultimately results in sound waves.

 6. Car Seat-Belts

-Have you ever noticed that on which principle does your car seat-belt works?
+Have you ever noticed on which principle your car seat-belt works?
 Well, it’s again Physics.
 When you tighten your car seat-belt, it works on the concept of “Inertia.”
 Inertia is the unwillingness or laziness of a body to change its state of rest or motion.
-In case of a car collision, your seat-belt helps prevent your body from moving in a forward direction; as your body resists being stopped because of inertia of motion.
+In case of a car collision, your seat-belt helps prevent your body from moving in a forward direction as your body resists being stopped because of inertia of motion.

 7. Camera Lens

 The phenomenon of “Selfie” has engulfed people of every age group.
 You entertain yourself by clicking photos.
 The Lens used in a camera works on the principle of Optics.
-The set of convex lenses provide the camera with an image outside of the camera.
+The set of convex lenses provides the camera with an image outside of the camera.

 8. Cell Phones

 Cellphones have become like Oxygen gas in modern social life.
 Hardly, anyone would have been untouched by the effects of a cell phone.
-Whether conveying an urgent message or doing incessant gossips, cellphones are everywhere.
-But do you know how does a cell phone works?
+Whether conveying an urgent message or doing incessant gossip, cell phones are everywhere.
+But do you know how a cell phone works?
 It works on the principle of electricity and the electromagnetic spectrum, undulating patterns of electricity and magnetism.